AmandaErnar/AmandaErnar.com/src/routes/writing/web_development_basic_knowledge.md

 API stands for Application Programming Interface.
 It allows two things to communicate with each other via requests and responses, acting as a *contract* of sorts.

 A proxy is a class or variable that can be used to represent something else.
 A proxy server can be used to assign yourself a new IP address to connect to servers that are banned on your own.
 Servers are entities that speak to one another.

+## DOM (Document Object Model)

+A DOM is a representation of web code in various nodes and objects so that programming languages can change the page.